 Does Jardiance cause weight loss?

-- Yes, Jardiance (generic name: empagliflozin) can help patients with type 2 diabetes lose weight.
-In 24-week clinical studies, weight loss with Jardiance treatment alone was found to be statistically significant and ranged between a 2% and 3% weight loss.
+- Yes, Jardiance can help patients with type 2 diabetes lose weight, but this is not an approved use.
+In 24-week clinical studies in adults, weight loss with Jardiance treatment alone was found to be statistically significant and ranged between a 2% and 3% weight loss.

 - Jardiance is not FDA approved to be used for weight loss in patients without type 2 diabetes.